 51% of employees say they've been tempted to leave a new job due to a negative onboarding experience.

-Businesses should consider eliminating if they haven't already done so, outdated onboarding methods, and embrace modern employee onboarding technology.
+Businesses should consider eliminating if they haven't already done so, outdated onboarding methods, and embrace modern employee onboarding software.

 Businesses looking to create a better onboarding experience for new hires should start by contacting an HR provider today.